ing-bank/lion/docs/components/content/progress-indicator/overview.md

 ## Features

-`LionProgressIndicator` is designed to be extended to add visuals.
+This component is designed to be extended in order to add visuals.

 - Accessibility compliant
 - Localized "Loading" label